Eastern Australia Trip. Day 3 : Sydney

 The Rock Markets open on Friday to Sunday

 After the lunch, we searched high and low for the Rock Discovery Museum.
-Up until the Argyle Cut before turned back to the Visitor Information Center.
-Too bad, the queue was bit long so we continued search on the other site of the Nurses Walk.
-The Museum was actually on the back site of the information center.
+Up until the Argyle Cut before turning back to the Visitor Information Center.
+Too bad, the queue was a bit long so we continued searching on the other side of the Nurses Walk.
+The museum was actually on the backside of the information center.

 The sandstone warehouse were built in 1805

-The free-entrance museum he story of The Rocks from pre-European days to the present
+The free-entrance museum the story of The Rocks from pre-European days to the present

 An old-wooden staircase